If I Should Fall Behind (song)

-"If I Should Fall Behind" is a song by the American singer-songwriter Bruce Springsteen from his 1992 album Lucky Town.
-It was released as a single in Europe and Australia, in both 7" and CD format, and either as a single-sided or maxi single.
+"If I Should Fall Behind" is a song by the American singer-songwriter Bruce Springsteen from his tenth album, Lucky Town (1992).
+It was released by Columbia Records as a single in Europe and Australia, in both 7" and CD format, and either as a single-sided or maxi single.

 The song is dedicated to Bruce Springsteen's second wife and bandmate Patti Scialfa; Springsteen himself considers it as one of his best songs about love.

 Reception

 Despite not being a hit on the charts, "If I Should Fall Behind" is a fan-favorite and well-received.
 Rolling Stone ranks the song #41 among Springsteen's greatest songs, and describes it as "hushed and solemn as a hymn".